sircharlo/meeting-media-manager/docs/_posts/2013-01-10-configuration.md

     </tr>
     <tr>
       <td><code>Media window scene in OBS Studio</code></td>
-      <td>Select which scene is configured in OBS Studio to capture the MMM media window.
+      <td>Select which scene is configured in OBS Studio to capture the M³ media window.
       </td>
     </tr>
     <tr>
       <td><code>Disable hardware acceleration</code></td>
       <td>Only enable this setting if you are experiencing issues with media presentation mode.
-Changing this setting will cause MMM to restart.
+Changing this setting will cause M³ to restart.
       </td>
     </tr>
   </tbody>